DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Corki Hardware and System Design

 \paragraph{Quantitative Analysis.} To quantitatively demonstrate our observation, we perform an experiment.
 We use a 7-DoF Franka Emika Panda robot arm~\cite{gaz2019dynamic} and monitor the item-wise changes in the mass matrix while slightly adjusting each joint by an angle.
 For example, we first record all the items in the mass matrix, then change the first joint by 0.1 radians (approximately 6 degrees), 0.3 radians (approximately 17 degrees), and 0.5 radians (approximately 29 degrees), monitoring the changes in the mass matrix.
 We repeat the same experiments for all the joints in the robot arm.

-We show the results in \Fig{fig:mass_matrix_variation}.
+We show the results in Fig.~\ref{fig:mass_matrix_variation}.
 The results indicate that when motion occurs in joints 1 and 7, the mass matrix remains nearly constant.
-This phenomenon is illustrated in the top right and bottom right figures in \Fig{fig:panda}.
+This phenomenon is illustrated in the top right and bottom right figures in Fig.~\ref{fig:panda}.
 Movements in the end joints (joint 1 and joint 7) have minimal impact on the morphology of the robot arm, leading to less significant changes in the mass matrix.
 Similarly, for joints 5 and 6, the maximum variation in matrix elements does not exceed 0.1 even with an angular change of 29 degrees.

-However, for the joints in the middle of the robot arm, the situation is different.
+However, the situation is different for the joints in the middle of the robot arm.
 When joint 2 moves, even a change of 6 degrees results in a maximum absolute change in matrix elements of 0.17 (with a maximum relative change of approximately 15.4\%).
 When the motion increases to 29 degrees, the maximum relative change in elements can be as high as 45.2\%.
-The bottom left figure in \Fig{fig:panda} shows that when the middle joints undergo movement, the morphology of the robot arm is significantly changed, necessitating the re-computation of all parameters in the control process.
+The bottom left figure in Fig.~\ref{fig:panda} shows that when the middle joints undergo movement, the morphology of the robot arm is significantly changed, necessitating the re-computation of all parameters in the control process.

 \paragraph{Approximate Computation.} We design a simple yet effective approximate computing method to dynamically update the control parameters, reducing the computational costs in the control process.
+Whether or not to perform approximate computations is evaluated by the hardware, as shown in Fig.~\ref{fig:hw_arch}.
 Specifically, given the input $\theta$, we first compute the probability of each matrix (e.g., Jacobian matrix, mass matrix, etc.) needing an update based on an impact factor derived from the angular movement of each joint.
 In this process, the joints with a small impact on parameter changes have smaller impact factors, while the joints with a large impact on parameter changes have larger impact factors.
 The probability computation consumes less than 100 FLOPs, which does not affect the final latency.

 If the probability of updating a matrix exceeds a certain threshold, the corresponding computation to generate that matrix is performed.
 Otherwise, the corresponding elements from the previous control cycle are reused.
-We observe that over 51\% of matrix updates can be avoided without any loss in control accuracy.
+We observe that over 51\% of matrix updates can be avoided without any loss in control accuracy, using trajectory error as the metric.